 There were countless sets in all the sports and some of them even featured some of the best pro prospects of the time.
 Now understand we are not talking about sets such as Classic, Star Pics and Courtside which were issued during these years and featured players who had exhausted their eligibility or were about to turn professional.
 No, these were sets which were actually issued by the colleges themselves.

 A good example is in 1992-93, before he began his professional career, future NHL great Paul Kariya was featured in the first of his Maine Black Bears sets.
-There was a Memphis State set with Penny Hardaway and a Michigan set that featured members of the Fab Five.

 The reason we bring up these cards as being underrated in collecting history is because the landscape is changing and there is little doubt the college athletics of even 2020 are going to be far different than what we have today.